cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ChangeRequestsApi.md

 Create Change Request

-Create a Change Request in the CDO tenant.
+Create a Change Request in the SCC tenant.

 ### Example